-I’m a passionate woman who finds ways to squeeze the most out of life.
+I’m a passionate woman who finds ways to help kids learn in joy.

 I am a born storyteller,

 I tell stories that inspire and empower those around me.